Get Started with Hybrid Development

 cordova platform add firstname.lastname@example.org

-- To add Android support,
+- To add Android support, type:

 cordova platform add email@example.com

 To enhance basic functionality in hybrid apps, developers often include third-party Cordova plug-ins.
 In your own apps, you can include external plug-ins by calling cordova plugin add plug-in_name, followed by cordova prepare.